 This presents an interesting challenge for women, many of whom will be running a business at the same time as parenting their family.
 “Mompreneurs,” as they’ve more recently been termed, are now in the spotlight.

 There’s very little data available on female founders who are also mothers, so 99designs did a study to help understand the profile of these women.
 They surveyed of over 500 mom entrepreneurs and identified their motivations, techniques for managing their time, and sacrifices they are making for entrepreneurship represented in this infographic on mom entrepreneurs.
-While the stats are interesting, we think it’s also interesting to hear directly from the mom’s behind the results – check out advice they solicited from these successful mompreneurs to learn more about how these mom’s manage to run both their companies and their families.

 The Mompreneur: How They’re Balancing Business and Family Life [INFOGRAPHIC]